For families of hostages, it's a race against time as Israel's war reaches six-month mark | Entertainment

 It's the last wish of a dying mother, to be with her daughter once more.
 But six months into Israel's war against Hamas, time is running out for Liora Argamani, who hopes to stay alive long enough to see her kidnapped daughter come home.

 "I want to see her one more time.
 Talk to her one more time," said Argamani, 61, who has stage four brain cancer.
 "I don't have a lot of time left in this world."
-Noa Argamani was abducted from a music festival Oct.
-7 when Hamas-led militants stormed into southern Israel, killing some 1,200 people and taking around 250 hostage.
+Noa Argamani was abducted from a music festival on October 7 when Hamas-led militants stormed into southern Israel, killing some 1,200 people and taking around 250 hostage.
 The video of her abduction was among the first to surface, images of her horrified face widely shared — Noa detained between two men on a motorcycle, one arm outstretched and the other held down as she screams "Don't kill me!"
 There's been little news about Noa, 26.
 But in mid-January, Hamas released a video of her in captivity.
 She appears gaunt and under duress, speaking about other hostages killed in airstrikes and frantically calling on Israel to bring her and others home.
-Half a year into Israel's war, agonized families such as the Argamanis are in a race against time.
+Half a year into Israel's war, agonised families such as the Argamanis are in a race against time.
 In November, a weeklong cease-fire deal saw the release of more than 100 hostages.
 But the war is dragging on, with no end in sight and no serious hostage deal on the table.
-Israel believes about a quarter of the remaining hostages are dead, and divisions are deepening in Israel over the best way to bring the rest home.
+Israel says more than 130 hostages remain, with about a quarter of those believed dead, and divisions are deepening in the country over the best way to bring them home.
 Israeli Prime Minister Benjamin Netanyahu has vowed to both eliminate Hamas and bring all the hostages back, but he's made little progress.
-He faces pressure to resign, and the U.S. has threatened to scale back its support over the humanitarian situation in Gaza.
+He faces pressure to resign, and the US has threatened to scale back its support over the humanitarian situation in Gaza.
 Israelis are divided into two main camps: those who want the government to put the war on hold and free the hostages, and others who think the hostages are an unfortunate price to pay for eradicating Hamas.

 "What are we fighting for?'' she said. ''What is more important than this?"
 Outside an art installation mimicking the Gaza tunnels where some hostages are believed to be held, Romi's mother said she can't believe it's been half a year, with much of the world wanting to forget or ignore such a horrible situation.
 "We are doing everything we can so the world will not forget,'' Merav Leshem Gonen said.
 "Every day we wake up and take a big breath, deep breath, and continue walking, continue doing the things that will bring her back."
 When Yonatan Levi saw the video of his friend Noa Argamani in captivity, he said he could barely recognize the smart, free spirit of the woman who loved parties and traveling and was studying computer science.